4U6U57/cmps011-pt.s17-grading/pa4/RUBRIC.md

 ## Comment Block

-** 5 points, AV, same as pa2**
+**5 points, AV, same as pa2**

-Full credit for a comment block following the standards listed in the [lab1 PDF](https://classes.soe.ucsc.edu/cmps011/Spring17/lab1.pdf) and on the [grader expectations document](../docs/EXPECTATIONS.md).
+-Full credit for a comment block following the standards listed in the [lab1 PDF](https://classes.soe.ucsc.edu/cmps011/Spring17/lab1.pdf) and on the [grader expectations document](../docs/EXPECTATIONS.md).

-1 point deducted for omitting each of the following:
+- 1 point deducted for omitting each of the following:
     - filename (exactly as it appears in `ls`)
     - your CruzID (as seen in `echo $USER`)
     - assignment name (`pa4` exactly as used in the submit command)

-Note that the notes will indicate if you have not included your name as listed on the course roster (run `getent passwd $USER` to check this).
+- Note that the notes will indicate if you have not included your name as listed on the course roster (run `getent passwd $USER` to check this).
 However, there is no deduction corresponding to this message

-No credit for not having a comment block (detected by checking the first 10 lines of the file for lines prefixed with a `/` or `*`).
+- No credit for not having a comment block (detected by checking the first 10 lines of the file for lines prefixed with a `/` or `*`).

-Full credit for not submitting any Java file (charity, due to major deductions elsewhere).
+- Full credit for not submitting any Java file (charity, due to major deductions elsewhere).

 ## Naming (Roots.java)

 **5 points, AV**

-Full credit for submitting a file named exactly `Roots.java`.
+- Full credit for submitting a file named exactly `Roots.java`.

-3 points for submitting some other `.java` file.
+- 3 points for submitting some other `.java` file.

-No credit for not doing this.
+- No credit for not doing this.

 ## Compilation Issues

 **25 points, 5 points charity, AV**

-Full credit if file compiles (running `javac Roots.java` produces a `Roots.class`, names may vary due to other errors, but this was not taken into account).
+- Full credit if file compiles (running `javac Roots.java` produces a `Roots.class`, names may vary due to other errors, but this was not taken into account).

-If your file had compilation errors, we manually went into it and modified it (without changing any of the underlying program structure) to compile.
+- If your file had compilation errors, we manually went into it and modified it (without changing any of the underlying program structure) to compile.
 This consisted of mostly fixing syntax errors, typos, and bad variable scope.

-We then took the difference between the original and the modified versions (with `diff -ub`).
+- We then took the difference between the original and the modified versions (with `diff -ub`).
 The amount of lines of difference generated, divided by 2 (because each change consists of a deletion **-** and an addition **+** to the file) was taken to be the general number of changes needed to be made to make the program compile.

-Your score was then set to *max(25 - number of changes, 5)*, to enforce a 5 point minimum on this section for charity.
+- Your score was then set to *max(25 - number of changes, 5)*, to enforce a 5 point minimum on this section for charity.

 ## Questions